Ayodhya Case: When a CJI and four future CJIs were set to hear the dispute

 The others on the Bench comprise Justices S A Bobde, D Y Chandrachud, Ashok Bhushan and S A Nazeer.

-However the composition of this Bench was different when it was originally constituted in January 2019.
-The Bench had Justices Gogoi, S A Bobde, N V Ramanna, U U Lalit and D Y Chandrachud.
+However, the composition of this Bench was different when it was originally constituted on January 2019.
+The Bench had Justices Gogoi, S A Bobde, N V Ramana, U U Lalit and D Y Chandrachud.
 The composition of the original Bench was an interesting one as it comprised the CJI and four future Chief Justices of India.

 Ayodhya case: 1528 to 2019, a timeline

-However as the hearing began, Justices Ramanna and U U Lalit recused themselves, following which a new Bench had to be constituted.
+However, as the hearing began, Justices Ramana and U U Lalit recused themselves, following which a new Bench had to be constituted.

-When the first Bench was constituted, it was said that it includes a more inclusive system especially in the wake of the infamous press conference that the four senior most judges had addressed when Justice Dipak Misra was the Chief Justice.
-They judges had expressed differences over the CJI being the master of the roaster.
+When the first Bench was constituted, it was said that it includes a more inclusive system especially in the wake of the infamous press conference that the four senior-most judges had addressed when Justice Dipak Misra was the Chief Justice.
+The judges had expressed differences over the CJI being the master of the roaster.
 They also said that matters were being allocated to Benches in an arbitrary manner.

 Ayodhya case: What if verdict is not delivered by November 17 2019

-The four judges, including Justice Ranjan Gogoi had sought for a system to handle administrative matters of the court.
+The four judges, including Justice Ranjan Gogoi, had sought for a system to handle administrative matters of the court.
 Justice Kurien, who has now retired on the last day of office had sought for a more inclusive system and wanted the entire court to be taken along to reduce the arbitrariness.